Business Automation

 Outcome

 Disclaimer: This case study reflects a real-world systems cleanup engagement.
-Specific tools, vendors, and implementation details have been generalized to protect client confidentiality.
+Specific tools and details have been generalized to protect client confidentiality.